The North Western Fells was published in March 1964 and was dedicated to:

-“Those unlovely twins MY RIGHT LEG and MY LEFT LEG, staunch supporters that have carried me about for over half a century, enduring much without complaint and never once let me down.”
+“Those unlovely twins MY RIGHT LEG and MY LEFT LEG, staunch supporters that have carried me about for over half a century, enduring much without complaint and never once let me down”

 Wainwright adored this region.
-During his research, he never once tired of retreading the same paths over and over.
+He never once tired of treading the same paths repeatedly during his research.
 This area is also a favourite for many of his readers.
 It includes many popular fells such as Catbells, Grasmoor and Grisedale Pike.
 It also features the lowest fell, Castle Crag, nestled within the Jaws of Borrowdale.
 In Wainwright’s opinion, this area encloses the loveliest square mile in Lakeland.
-The North Western Fells would also be the first title in the series to be published by the Westmorland Gazette.
-See The Northern Fells for details.
+It would also be the first title in the series published by the Westmorland Gazette.
+See The Northern Fells for more details.

 A First Edition is identified by:

 - Yellow case with round corners and blue blocking

 - No impression number